*This Article May Contain Affiliate Links* See our Affiliate Disclosure for more Info

 Ginseng root tea is probably one of the most recognizable Herbal root teas on our list.
 Along with ginger and maybe dandelion root, those are probably the most popular in terms of mainstream recognition.

-Ginseng is often taken as a supplement in his powder form but it does make quite a good herbal infusion.
+Ginseng is often taken as a supplement in its powder form but it does make quite a good herbal infusion.
 The flavor does tend to be a little bit bitter but it’s not so bad that it ruins the overall flavor of the tea.

 Probably the best thing about Ginseng tea is just how versatile it is when it comes to blending it with other teas.
 I find most herbal flower teas blend pretty well with Ginseng tea.